caoimhebyrne/Astatine/README.md

 - ``MC-149058``: Using a 1-9 hotkey to move items into the anvil appends the number to the new item name
 - ``MC-219537``: Long villager names cause an overlay
+- ``MC-169386``: High numbers in the "Statistics" screen are overlapping with other columns

 ### Credits